somprasongd/moph-api-proxy/README.md

 > AAA, BBB is MOPH IC api query parameters

-> moph-ic-proxy-api get from log when start server
+> moph-api-proxy get from log when start server